Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/kicker-1/identify.typ

   date: datetime(year: 2023, month: 12, day: 28),
   (
     (true, "Identify the design constraints and goals for the kicker.
-(Everyone)"), (true, "Brainstorm possible configurations for the kicker.
+(Everyone)"), (true, "Determine the mathematical and scientific concepts involved in outtake design (Everyone)"), (true, "Brainstorm possible configurations for the kicker.
 (Ajibola, Makhi, & Ishika)"), (true, "Select the best kicker configuration using a decision matrix.
-(Ajibola, Makhi, & Ishika)"), (false, "Create a plan for the construction of the kicker using CAD.
+(Ajibola, Makhi, & Ishika)"), (true, "Create a plan for the construction of the kicker using CAD.
 (Ajibola)"), )
 )